-Send in the filled out reimbursement form of your team's spending.
-Attach original receipts, sign the form and send it to honoursplus@maastrichtuniversity.nl, or drop it off at EDLAB.
+- Schedule a team closing session together with your Supervisor to evaluate and discuss the results of the team challenge. - Send in the filled-out reimbursement form of your team's spending.
+Attach scans of original receipts, sign the form and send it to honoursplus@maastrichtuniversity.nl.